aws/aws-sdk-go-v2/s3manager/internal/integration/uploader/README.md

 ## Performance Utility

 Uploads a file to a S3 bucket using the SDK's S3 upload manager.
-Allows passing in custom configuration for the HTTP client and SDK's Upload Manager behavior.
+Allows passing in a custom configuration for the HTTP client and SDK's Upload Manager behavior.

 ## Build
 ```sh